-Pilonidal treatment philosophy has undergone a great change.
+Pilonidal treatment philosophy has undergone a great change in the past twenty years.
 In the past, the general assumption was that ALL tissue around the abscess needed to be excised.
 As you might imagine, this treatment philosophy lead to enormous wounds, some of which never healed and left patients with destroyed lives.
-That treatment philosophy came from a failure to understand that Pits in the midline are what cause Pilonidal, not diseased tissue.
+That treatment philosophy came from a failure to understand that Pits in the buttock midline are what cause Pilonidal, not diseased tissue.
 Abscesses would recur again and again because surgeons were not removing the Pits that were actually causing the abscess, they were simply scooping out perfectly healthy tissue unnecessarily.

 Today, you will find more and more surgeons that advocate minimal treatment and fewer surgeons who still adamantly that feel that all tissue around an abscess must be removed.
 What will be presented on this page is a suggestion of treatments depending on severity of the disease.
 The choice is ultimately between you and your surgeon.

 What Should You Do?